WZW Partition Functions from Supersymmetric Localization: Introduction

-where $\lambda$ sums over the set of integrable weights of $SU(N)_k$.
 The denominator is a product of free fermion partition functions transforming in the adjoint of $SU(N)$.
 An explicit formula for the denominator will be given later.

-Murthy and Witten proved this conjecture in the case of $N = 2$ and for all $k$.
-Our first main result is a generalization of their proof to $SU(N)_k$ when $N > 2$ and $N + k$ is even.
-When $N + k$ is odd, the conjecture is not always true.
-We will provide a counterexample in the case $k \gg N > 2$ and $N + k\in 2\Z + 1$ to show that there are terms in the diagonal invariants which are absent in the lattice sums.

-Murthy and Witten also conjectured that when the sum \eqref{eq:lattice_sum_schem} is over a different lattice $\Lambda\neq \Lambda_R$, the result can capture nondiagonal invariants of $SU(N)_k$.
-We verify this conjecture explicitly for $SU(2)_k$ by showing that all its nondiagonal invariants (the $D$ and the $E$ series) can be reproduced by suitable choices of the lattice $\Lambda$.
-More precisely, we show that, for $SU(N)_k$, if $\Lambda$ is invariant under the Weyl group and satisfies
+Murthy and Witten proved this conjecture in the case of $N = 2$ and we will generalize their proof for all $N\geq 2$.